louisvarley/fishPI/README.md

 - Water flow for water changes
 - 2 GPIO controller relays used for water changes

+### Features

+- Full controllable lighting schedule with a drag and drop schedule graph
+- Temperature logging to a graph
+- Automatic per-hour water changes scheduled by a drag and drog graph.
+Managed by switching on a solenoid and reading given ticks from a HALL sensor, switching off when complete.
+- Ambients, allow for SFX and immersive modes such as Storm, Rain, Cloudy, and Nature mode.
+- Easy to see and visually pleasing dashboard with temperature, lighting information, system status etc

 ### Hardware

 The hardware side is documented in a video which can be found here *link*

+Essentially you can use these elements if installed and the required GPIO pins given in the config
+- 10 lighting channels (one is reserved)
+- HALL sensor for monitoring water flow
+- 2 Relays for switching on a solenoid and optional rain bar
+- Temperature sensor

 ### Installation